Nebuchadnezzar-I/school_wms/docs/journal.md

 human operator do it.
 It would show all warnings, issues even last minute and it would handle all possible edge cases with good saving policy.
 Then it would just normalize to a stream all events and show to loading crew.

+## Sep 5 2025

+- As was said, UI makes huge difference, today I experimented a lot!
+Its impossible to do job of CEO by machine, its super hard.
+Now Iam thinking about breaking warehouse to atoms (each piece of equipment) and just zoom out to eq_type and so on to see all underlying stuff there.